-This course will focus on coastal and nearshore wetland areas, with an emphasis on the biogeochemical processes that occur within, and issues that threaten and protect these important resources.
-Wetlands not only provide critical habitat for many aquatic and semi-aquatic species, they are also important for primary productivity, transformation of nutrients, pollutant removal, as well as providing protection from storm surges and floodwaters.
-Insight into wetland ecology requires understanding of the unique interactions between biology, chemistry and hydrology.
-Prerequisites - General biology and botany or zoology.
+This course will focus on coastal and nearshore wetland areas, with an emphasis on the biogeochemical process- es that occur within, and issues that threaten and protect these important resources.
+Wetlands not only provide critical habitat for many aquatic and semi-aquatic species, but they are also important for primary productivity, trans- formation of nutrients, pollutant removal, as well as providing protection from storm surges and floodwaters.
+Insight into wetland ecology requires understanding of the unique interactions between biology, chemistry, and hydrology.
+Prerequisites - General Biology & Botany or Zoology.

-Marine Vertebrate Zoology (4cr UG/G)
+Marine Vertebrate Zoology (4cr UG/G) MTW 9-12, LAB MT1-4PM

-A survey of marine fishes, reptiles and mammals, with an in-depth comprehensive treatment of their systematics, zoogeography and ecology.
+A survey of marine fishes, reptiles, and mammals, with an in-depth comprehensive treatment of their systematics, zoogeography, and ecology.
 Field and laboratory work will stress the vertebrate fauna of the northern Gulf of Mexico and most of the course will be devoted to fishes.
-Students completing this course will: 1) have a basic understanding of the biology, ecology, physiology and systematics of the various marine vertebrate taxa; 2) gain experience in field and lab identification of members of the various vertebrate taxa; and 3) gain experience in collecting various marine and island vertebrate taxa.
-Prerequisites - two semesters of general biology (or equivalent) and accompanying labs.
+Students completing this course will: 1) have a basic understanding of the biology, ecology, physiology, and systematics of the various marine. vertebrate taxa; 2) gain experience in field and lab identification of members of the various vertebrate taxa; and 3) gain experience in collecting various marine and island vertebrate taxa.

+Prerequisites - Two semesters of General Biology & accompany labs.